Activist & Politician

-Andrew Jackson Young Jr. is an American politician, diplomat, and activist.
+Andrew Jackson Young Jr. was born March 13, 1932, in New Orleans, Louisiana.
+Young is an American politician, diplomat, and activist.
 Beginning his career as a pastor, Young was an early leader in the Civil Rights Movement, serving as executive director of the Southern Christian Leadership Conference (SCLC) and a close confidant to Martin Luther King, Jr. Young later became active in politics, serving first as a U.S. Congressman from Georgia, then United States Ambassador to the United Nations, and finally Mayor of Atlanta.
 Since leaving political office, Young has founded or served in a large number of organizations working on issues of public policy and political lobbying.